ethanruhe/high-performance-r/Tutorial.md

 I assume the user has already installed R and is using the IDE [RStudio](https://www.rstudio.com/).

+#### Note on Data
+To try to make this a bit more lively, I'll be loading and analyzing real data once I get through the data structures examples.
+Specifically, I'll be looking at the US Department of Education's College Scorecard data as I go through the tutorial.
+My hope is that this makes the concepts feel more concrete than purely contrived examples.
+The full data can be downloaded [here](https://collegescorecard.ed.gov/data/).
+I'll specifically be working with the 2013 data file ("MERGED2012_PP.csv").
+I.e., once downloaded I load ```data <- read.csv("MERGED2013_PP.csv", header=TRUE)```.

 ## 1. Fundamentals
 ## Data structures
 There are five data types that are most often used in R analysis.
 These are either used directly or are the foundations upon which other objects are built.
 They differ in their dimensionality and whether or not all of their contents must be of the same type (e.g., homogenous vs. heterogeneous).